 Managers are responsible for ensuring that their staff understand and comply with this policy and are given routine training on it.

 Actions to report modern slavery or human trafficking

 We encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken.
 We are committed to ensuring no one suffers any detrimental treatment as a result of reporting in good faith their suspicion that modern slavery of whatever form is or may be taking place in any part of our own business or in any of our supply chains.
-Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.
-The Company will accept and take seriously concerns communicated anonymously.
+Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern. ersg will accept and take seriously any concerns, including those that are communicated anonymously.

 However, retention of anonymity does render investigations and validation more difficult and can make the process less effective.
 Individuals are therefore encouraged to put their names to allegations.

-Any claims or allegations made which are found to be malicious or vexatious will result in disciplinary action being taken against an employee making such claims or allegations.
+Any claims or allegations made which are found to be malicious or vexatious will result in disciplinary action being taken.

 Training and further steps

 ersg provides training as part of onboarding new employees and is implementing a frequent training process for existing staff as a refresher, once per year.

 Communication and awareness of this policy

 We aim to communicate our zero-tolerance approach to modern slavery to all stakeholders at the outset of our business relationship with them and to reinforce it as appropriate thereafter.